ekedonald/DevOps-Website-Tooling-Solution/README.md

  ## How To Implement a DevOps Tooling Website Solution
  The following steps are taken to implement a DevOps Tooling Website Solution:

+ ### Step 1: Provision an NFS Server EC2 Instance

+ ### Step 2: Create and Attach 3 Elastic Block Store Volumes to the NFS Server EC2 Instance

+ ### Step 3: Implement LVM Storage Management on the NFS Server

+ ### Step 4: Install and configure the NFS Server.